FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Background

 \textbf{Learning with Human Feedback} Aligning model predictions with human preference has been shown to improve task performance in various areas, including natural language processing tasks like language model pretraining \cite{korbak2023pretraining}, machine translation \cite{bahdanau2016actor, kreutzer2018can}, text summarization \cite{stiennon2020learning}, unlearning undesirable behaviors from language models \cite{lu2022quark}, computer vision tasks like text-to-image generation \cite{lee2023aligning, zhang2023hive} and reinforcement learning tasks like training RL agents \cite{macglashan2017interactive, ibarz2018reward, lee2021pebble}.
-In contrast to prior works, our work also aims at improving figure caption generation by optimizing model learning to align with domain expert feedback.
+In contrast to prior works, we aim at improving figure caption generation by optimizing model learning to align with domain expert feedback.
 However, unlike previous work that leverages on-policy RL \cite{schulman2017proximal} algorithm to maximize the reward-weighted likelihood, our framework utilizes reward-conditioned behavioral cloning \cite{emmons2021rvs}, an offline variant of upside-down RL method \cite{srivastava2019training} to optimize model learning for reader preference.
 This provides a simpler and more controllable framework for human preference alignment.
 Furthermore, our feedback scheme allows for incorporating multiple feedback at different granularity as reward signal during the model optimization step, thus improving model learning.
-We propose a general human-feedback model along with a new benchmark with feedback to enable further research in developing and evaluating methods that optimize for reader preference.